Marseonrabbit/Notes/Networking /Computer Network Models.md

-Computer networks can be configured using various models.
-The most common are the centralized and distributed models.
-## Centralized Model

-- **Structure**: Multiple computers and devices are interconnected and communicate through a single central computer, known as the master.
-- **Dependencies**: Surrogate computers may have limited local resources and rely on the master for global resource control.
-- **Communication**: All interactions must pass through the master.
+- There are several configuration models that form a computer network.
+The most common of these are the centralized and distributed models.
+In a centralized model, several computers and devices are interconnected, and can talk to each other.
+However, there is only one central computer, called the master, through which all correspondence must take place.
+Dependent computers, called surro- gates, may have reduced local resources, such as memory, and sharable global resources are controlled by the master at the center.
+Unlike the centralized model, however, the distributed network consists of loosely coupled comput- ers interconnected by a communication network consisting of connecting ele- ments and communication channels.
+The computers themselves may own their resources locally or may request resources from a remote computer.
+These com- puters are known by a string of names, including host, client, or node.
+If a host has resources that other hosts need, then that host is known as a server.
+Commu- nication and sharing of resources are not controlled by the central computer but are arranged between any two communicating elements in the network.
+Figures 1.2 and 1.3 show a crntralized network model and a distributed network model, respectively.
 ![[Pasted image 20250227165334.png]]
-## Distributed Model

-- **Structure**: Loosely coupled computers connected via a communication network consisting of connecting elements and channels.
-- **Resource Ownership**: Computers can own resources locally or request them from remote computers.
-- **Terminology**: Computers are referred to as hosts, clients, or nodes.
-A host providing resources to others is called a server.
-- **Communication**: Resource sharing and communication occur directly between any two elements without central control.
 ![[Pasted image 20250227165425.png]]

-These models highlight different approaches to managing resources and communication within a network.